hauselin/preregisteredreport_akina/simulations/power_simulations.md

 Simulated random-intercept model: `lmer(y ~ x + y + (1 | subject)`

 Since the raw simulated data are nearly 1GB in size, we did not upload them here.
 We instead provide only the aggregated dataset whereby each row reflects the aggregated values/estimates from 1000 simulations using the same set of parameters.
+For simulation script, see `simPower.R` script.

 Data key